Logo Icon

 Answer: C

-The question 'how to improve vocabulary for competitive exams?' always arise in the minds of aspirants.
+The question 'how to improve vocabulary for IPMAT and NPAT?' always arise in the minds of aspirants.
 The answer is simple, just follow the simple tips and practice a lot.

 Preparation Strategy for Vocabulary for IPMAT and NPAT

 Mastering vocabulary is essential for excelling in the IPMAT and NPAT exams, which typically feature 10-15 vocabulary-based questions.
-This section provides expert techniques to enhance your vocabulary preparation.
+This section provides expert techniques on how to prepare vocabulary for IPMAT and NPAT.

 Key Techniques to Master Vocabulary